a180024/dotfiles/README.md

 ## SetUp
 Install the following:
--Hammerspoon and Karabiner Elements for key mappings -Zsh and ohmyzsh
+- Hammerspoon and Karabiner Elements for key mappings
--Tmux
--Vim
--Z
--FZF
+- Zsh and ohmyzsh
+- Tmux
+- Vim
+- Z
+- FZF
+- fd

 Then, copy the config files.
 ```